No pay rogue casino

 The player submitted a complaint with us, and we sent the GWcasino support an inquiry letting them know that we have this complaint.
 Silence.
 Another email was sent.
 Silence.

-So I had asked our contacts at Gowild to look into this player’s issue, and they denied that there was any connection – which I found hard to believe.
+So we had asked our contacts at Gowild to look into this player’s issue, and they denied that there was any connection – which we found hard to believe.